glouppe/info8006-introduction-to-ai/projects/project3/README.md

 	- 2.b. - **1 point** - Might the sensor return abnormal data?
 If so, how does it affect the behavior of your filter implementation?
 Motivate your answer.

  3. **Experiment**
- 	- 3.a. - **2 points** - Provide a measure of the uncertainty of the belief state(s).
+ 	- 3.a. - **1 point** - Provide a measure of the uncertainty of the belief state(s).
-	- 3.b. - **2 points** - Provide a measure of the quality of the belief state(s).
+	- 3.b. - **1 point** - Provide a measure of the quality of the belief state(s).
 You may assume access to the ground truth.
-	- 3.c. - **3 points** - Run your filter implementation several times on the `/pacman_module/layouts/large_filter.lay` layout, against all ghosts and 5 carefully chosen parameters of the rusty sensor.
+	- 3.c. - **4 points** - Run your filter implementation several times on the `/pacman_module/layouts/large_filter.lay` layout, against all ghosts.
 		 - Record the two aforementioned measures (see `_record_metrics` function in `beliefstateagent.py`) over trials and time.
 		 - As the number of pages of the report is limited, we advise you to minimise the number of plots by combining curves whenever possible.
-		 - You need to mention the 5 parameters that you have chosen for the rusty sensor.
-Otherwise, your curves will be considered as not provided.
 		 - Each curve that does not correctly plot a mean and a variance through several simulations will be considered as not provided.
 		 - Your number of simulations needs to be high enough and their duration long enough so that the two aforementioned measures have eventually converged, in terms of mean and variance, over time and for each timestep.
 			 - Each curve that does not fulfill the abovementioned condition will be considered as not provided.
 	- 3.d. - **1 point** - How does the ghost transition model parameter affect its behavior and impact the belief state updates?
 Motivate your answer by using your measures and the model itself.
-	- 3.e. - **1 point** - How does the rusty sensor parameter affect its behavior and impact the belief state updates?
-Motivate your answer by using your measures and the model itself.
-	- 3.f. - **1 point** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?
+	- 3.e. - **1 point** - How would you implement a stochastic Pacman controller eager to eat ghosts using only its current position, the set of legal actions and the current belief state?
 		- You do not need to provide a pseudo-code algorithm, just explain intuitively and in a few lines your implementation strategy.